Severus II: Augustus, 306–307

-On the death of Constantius I in Britain in the summer of 306, Severus was promoted to augustus by Galerius.
-This was done as a reaction to the acclamation of Constantine I (Constantius' son) by his own soldiers at York.
+When Constantius died in Britain in July 306, his son Constantine I was immediately acclaimed emperor by his soldiers.
+At the same time, Severus was promoted to augustus by Galerius.
 Lactantius reports that Galerius had done this to promote the older man to the higher office, while accepting the imperial symbols of Constantine and accepting him as a member of the Tetrarchy, albeit with the rank of caesar.
+Despite his lower title, Constantine controlled most of the Western empire (Britain, Gaul, and Hispania), leaving Severus with the control of Italy and Western Africa.

-When Maxentius, the son of the retired emperor Maximian, revolted at Rome, Galerius sent Severus to suppress the rebellion.
+When Maxentius, the son of the retired emperor Maximian, revolted at Rome in October, Galerius sent Severus to suppress the rebellion.
 Severus moved towards Rome from his capital, Mediolanum, at the head of an army previously commanded by Maximian.
 Fearing the arrival of Severus, Maxentius offered Maximian the co-rule of the empire.
-Maximian accepted, and when Severus arrived under the walls of Rome and besieged it, his men deserted to Maximian, their old commander.
+Maximian accepted, and when Severus arrived under the walls of Rome and besieged it, his men deserted to Maxentius.
 Severus fled to Ravenna, an impregnable position.
-Maximian offered to spare his life and treat him humanely if he surrendered peaceably, which he did in March or April 307.
-Despite Maximian's assurance, Severus was nonetheless displayed as a captive and later imprisoned at Tres Tabernae.
-One belief is that when Galerius himself invaded Italy to suppress Maxentius and Maximian, the former ordered Severus's death, and that he was executed on September 307 at Tres Tabernae, near the current Cisterna di Latina.
+Maximian offered to spare his life and treat him humanely if he surrendered peaceably, which he did around April 307.
+Despite Maximian's assurance, Severus was nonetheless displayed as a captive and later imprisoned at Tres Tabernae, near the current Cisterna di Latina.
+One belief is that when Galerius himself invaded Italy to suppress Maxentius and Maximian, the former ordered Severus's death.
+His death probably took place in September or October, as documents with his name were still issued in September, while news of his death already arrived in Egypt by December.
 Lactantius reports that he was permitted to kill himself by opening his veins.
-Another belief is that Severus II was killed in Ravenna.
+Another belief is that Severus was killed in Ravenna.

-Severus was survived by his son Flavius Severianus, but he was eventually killed during his war against Licinius.
+The position of Western augustus remained officially vacant until the Conference of Carnuntum of November 308, in which Licinius was appointed as new emperor (although his western domains only consisted of the Balkan Peninsula).
+Severus was survived by his son Flavius Severianus, but he was later executed by Licinius for treason.